-Financial liabilities
+- Financial liabilities

-The fund recognises financial liabilities at fair value at the reporting date.
-A financial liability is recognised in the net asset statement on the date the fund becomes party to a liability.
-From this date any gains or losses arising from changes in the fair value of the liability are recognised by the fund.
+The Fund recognises financial liabilities at fair value other than loans and receivables at the reporting date.
+A financial liability is recognised in the net asset statement on the date the Fund becomes party to a liability.
+From this date any gains or losses arising from changes in the fair value of the liability are recognised by the Fund.

-- Actuarial present value of promised retirement benefits
+Actuarial present value of promised retirement benefits